PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/class-components.md

 ---
 title: Using MSAL React with class components
-description: Learn how to use MSAL React with class components. covering initialization, protecting components, accessing MSAL React context and logging in.
+description: Learn how to use MSAL React with class components, covering initialization, protecting components, accessing MSAL React context and logging in.
 author: EmLauber
 manager: CelesteDG